 It’s encouraging to see senators working across the aisle, putting aside politics to keep children safer at school.
 Since arming teachers with firearms is a controversial subject in certain areas of the country, keeping this provision out of School Safety Improvement Act will make the bill more likely to pass smoothly, which is better for everyone involved.

 If you’d like to read more about the School Security Enhancement Act, you can do that by visiting Senator Cruz’s website.
 Want to read the full text of the bill?
 You can find it here.
 And of course, if we can help you and your team understand and work through the process of developing a strategic plan around school security and/or navigating the grant process should this bill become law, we’d love to help.
-Feel free to reach out and connect with me on LinkedIn, send me an email, or give me a call on my direct line at 210.865.7328.
+Feel free to connect with us on LinkedIn, send us an email or give us a call at (210) 545-1770.